pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 ### Why is Pulumi better than the alternatives?

 There are many different tools you can use to manage infrastructure.
-However, Pulumi provides you a more productive authoring experience and more power automations that will allow you to ship faster and manage the infinite scale of cloud infrastructure.
+However, Pulumi provides you with a more productive authoring experience and more powerful automations that will allow you to ship faster and manage the infinite scale of cloud infrastructure.
 Read on for how Pulumi compares to specific options: clickops, Terraform, CDK, and IDP services.

 #### Why Pulumi vs. clickops?